-In the context of the Preliminary year of study for the Higher School Certificate (HSC) a major requirement of our internal assessment program is that it provides a measure of each student's achievement in each course based on:
+In the context of the Higher School Certificate (HSC) a major requirement of our internal assessment program is to provide a summative measure of each student's achievement in each course based on:

-- A wider range of syllabus outcomes than may be measured by an external examination alone. - Multiple measures and observations made throughout the Preliminary course rather than a single assessment event.
+- A wider range of syllabus outcomes than may be measured by an external examination alone. - Multiple measures and observations made throughout the HSC course rather than a single assessment event.

-It is a requirement of the Preliminary HSC school assessment program that for each course taught, schools must establish a program of assessment tasks.
-These tasks are conducted throughout Year 11 and each has a weighting determined by the school within guidelines provided by the NSW Education Standards Authority (NESA).
+It is a requirement of the HSC school assessment program that for each course taught, schools must establish a program of assessment tasks.
+These tasks are conducted throughout Year 12 and each has a weighting determined by the school within guidelines provided by the NSW Education Standards Authority (NESA).
 School-based assessment tasks are linked to standards because the tasks focus on outcomes.
 They are valid instruments for what they are designed to assess, and where appropriate, the marking guidelines are related to the wording of the outcomes and the performance band descriptors.